tfg1434/FunctionalSharp/README.md

 into a file for each **project** you want to use this lib in.

 ## Documentation
-XML docs are provided for most functions.
+XML docs are provided for most functions and types.
 If these are insufficient, you can always look at the source code; I've tried my best to make the code as pretty as possible.